namakeingo/AvarageWordsLyrics/README.md

 In addition to that the LyricsOvcService makes use of a local database that stores the lyrics that were alredy serched.
 That is usufull given that the https://api.lyrics.ovh/v1/ API is really slow.
 Given that the lyrics of a song is a constant in make sense to store the response for subsequent calls so that the retrival will be much faster.

+The app is coded following the TDD approach (Red/Green/Refactor).

 # HOW TO RUN
 - Clone the repo to your drive.